GG666/Lecture/Chpater1 (C++_English).md

 ## inline

 Put "inline" before the function will suggest compiler to unfold the function code just like macro.
-But when the compiler may ignore the inline if
+But the compiler may ignore the inline if
-1. function is too big
+1. The function is too big
-2. the function could call itself(recuresive)
+2. The function could call itself(recuresive)
-3. the compiler does not support inline
+3. The compiler does not support inline

 In contrast to macro, inline functions have 2 advantages
 1. inline function has type checking
 2. inline function has type conversion